Iran–Iraq War: Attack on H3

 The surprise attack on H-3 airbase is considered to be one of the most sophisticated air operations of the war.

 The Iraqi Air Force, badly damaged by the Iranians, was moved to the H-3 Air Base in western Iraq, near the Jordanian border and away from Iran.
-However, on 3 April 1981, the Iranian air force used eight F-4 Phantom fighter bombers, four F-14 Tomcats, three Boeing 707 refuelling tankers, and one Boeing 747 command plane to launch a surprise attack on H3, destroying 27–50 Iraqi fighter jets and bombers.
+On 3 April 1981, the Iranian Air Force launched a surprise attack on H3, destroying Iraqi combat aircraft.

-Despite the successful attack (in addition to other air attacks), the Iranian Air Force was forced to cancel its successful 180-day air offensive and abandoned their attempted control of Iraqi airspace.
+Despite it and other successful air attacks, the Iranian Air Force was forced to cancel its successful 180-day air offensive and abandoned their attempted control of Iraqi airspace.
 They had been seriously weakened by sanctions and pre-war purges and further damaged by a fresh purge after the impeachment crisis of President Banisadr.
 The Iranian Air Force could not survive further attrition, and decided to limit their losses, abandoning efforts to control Iraqi airspace.
 The Iranian air force would henceforth fight on the defensive, trying to deter the Iraqis rather than engaging them.
 While throughout 1981–1982 the Iraqi air force would remain weak, within the next few years they would rearm and expand again, and begin to regain the strategic initiative.

-Introduction of human wave attacks
+Dispute over use of human wave attacks

-The Iranians suffered from a shortage of heavy weapons, but had numerous volunteers, so they began using human wave attacks against the Iraqis.
+Various sources claim that because Iran lacked heavy weapons, but had numerous volunteers, they began using human wave attacks against the Iraqis.
 Typically, an Iranian assault would commence with poorly trained Basij who would launch the primary human wave assaults to swamp the weakest portions of the Iraqi lines en masse (on some occasions even bodily clearing minefields).
 This would be followed up by the more experienced Revolutionary Guard infantry, who would breach the weakened Iraqi lines, and followed up by the regular army using mechanised forces, who would manoeuvre through the breach and attempt to encircle and defeat the enemy.